How to Make a Row Sticky in Google Sheets

 - Tap the right arrow, then select Freeze or Unfreeze.

 Hiding Rows or Columns

 You can also choose to organize your spreadsheet by hiding rows or columns that you don’t want displayed.
 This will limit the number of rows or columns on view, and may be useful if you want to show the entire spreadsheet without having to resort to freezing.

 To hide or reveal hidden rows or columns, do the following:

 - Click on a row or column that you wish to hide.
-If you want to unhide hidden columns or rows, click on the rows or columns in between the hidden ones.
+If you want to unhide hidden columns or rows, click on the arrows on the row or column header to unhide.
 You can click and drag the mouse to select multiple rows or columns, or press and hold Ctrl while selecting them individually.